-The gcp:storage/bucketIAMMember:BucketIAMMember resource, part of the Pulumi GCP provider, grants a single member access to a Cloud Storage bucket by adding them to a specific IAM role.
+The gcp:storage/bucketIAMMember:BucketIAMMember resource, part of the Pulumi GCP provider, grants a single member access to a Cloud Storage bucket by adding them to a role.
 This guide focuses on two capabilities: adding individual members to roles and applying time-based IAM Conditions.

 Grant a role to a single member